Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

 \subsubsection{Data}

-For our analyses comparing Open Access papers with paywalled papers, we consider over 250 million papers indexed by the OpenAlex dataset~\cite{priem2022openalex} published between 1800 and 2023.
+Study~2 relies on a local snapshot of the OpenAlex dataset~\cite{priem2022openalex} that was downloaded in 2023~\cite{openalexsnapshot}.
+This dataset indexes over 250 million papers published between 1800 and 2023.
 It has been shown that OpenAlex is one of the most comprehensive bibliometric databases~\cite{walters2025comparing}.
-The dataset records for each paper whether it is Open Access or not.
+Since our bibliometrics records do not extend beyond 2023, we restrict our analysis to papers published no later than 2020, while consider all citations to such papers as recorded in OpenAlex.
+This way, all papers have at least three full years to accumulate citations.
+The OpenAlex dataset records for each paper whether it is OA or not.
+We use this information when studying inequalities in paper access in Study 2.

-Unfortunately, neither OpenAlex, nor other popular bibliometrics databases such as the Web of Science, Scopus, and Microsoft Academic Graph, contains information regarding whether a dataset is generated as a part of a study, and if so, whether the dataset is publicly available (e.g., deposited in an online repository), restricted, or available upon request.
-Therefore, for our analyses comparing papers with publicly available data with those whose data is only available upon request, we restricted our attention to seven prestigious multidisciplinary journals (namely, \textit{Science}, \textit{Nature}, \textit{Science Advances}, \textit{Nature Communications}, \textit{Nature Human Behaviour}, \textit{Proceedings of the National Academy of Sciences (PNAS)}, and \textit{Scientific Reports}), and curate an original dataset of data availability statement from 91,386 published in those journals between 2018 and 2020.
+In Study~2, we used the precomputed novelty and disruptiveness scores of papers provided by SciSciNet~\cite{lin2023sciscinet}.